AAUW Bookstore Opened May 1

-It is exciting news to announce that the AAUW Jamestown Used Bookstore will be opening again on May 1, 2017.
-The bookstore is opening in collaboration with the Dakota Store and the Jamestown Volunteer Center.
+It is exciting news to announce that the AAUW Jamestown Used Bookstore is now open in collaboration with the Dakota Store and the Jamestown Volunteer Center.
 The new bookstore is located at 601 1 Ave.
 South in Jamestown (across from the St. James Basilica).
-It will be open weekdays, Monday – Friday from 10:00 AM – 5:00 PM starting on May 1, and some Saturdays.
-Our grand reopening will be held May 11-13, 2017.
-Read more about it and Watch for advertising!
+It will be open weekdays, Monday – Friday from 9:00 AM – 5:00 PM starting on May 1, and the second Saturday of each month from 10:00 AM – 2:00 PM.

-We will be holding our May meeting on Thursday, May 4 from 5-6 p.m. with a tour of our new used book store located at 601 1 Ave.
+We held our May meeting on Thursday, May 4 from 5-6 p.m. with a tour of our new used book store located at 601 1 Ave.
 S. in Jamestown.
-Make plans to go out for supper together after the tour!

 Kelly Krein Recognized as Zonta Outstanding Women Leader